Sharply o-minimal structures and sharp cellular decomposition: Introduction

 \subsection{Sharp cellular decomposition, $\Omega^{*}$}

+Fix $\cS$ an o-minimal expansion of $\R$.
 We recall the notion of a \emph{cell}.
 A cell $C\subset\R$ is either a point or an open interval (possibly infinite).
 A cell $C\subset\R^{\ell+1}$ is either the graph of a definable continuous function $f:C'\to\R$ where $C'\subset\R^\ell$ is a cell, or the set

 bounded between two graphs of definable continuous functions $f,g:C'\to\R$ satisfying $f<g$ on $C'$.
 One can also take $f\equiv-\infty$ or $g\equiv\infty$ or both in this definition.

 We say that a cell $C\subset\R^\ell$ is \emph{compatible} with $X\subset\R^\ell$ if either $C\subset X$, or $C\cap X=\emptyset$.